 By default, your book admin user interface language will be the same as the language you selected for your book.

-You might find it easier to work in the Pressbooks interface in a language other than the default English.
-To change the interface language:
+However, you might find it easier to work in a different language.
+To change the user interface language:

 - Click on your name in the top right corner of your screen to open your user profile.

-NOTE: This setting is personal to you and won’t affect anyone else working on the same book as you.
+NOTE: This setting is personal to you.
+It will be applied for all the books you work on, but won’t affect anyone else working on the same book as you.
 Every user can set their own language as best suits them.